realcoke/ptest/Readme.md

 A quick and easy performance visualization tool without install and/or configuration.

 ## Usage
-See the example file to collect and process test data.
+* See the example file to collect and process test data.
-Open http://localhost:8080 to see charts.
+* To see charts execute your code and open http://localhost:8080

 ### Initialization
 ```go